jeslincoding/-Clustering-Customer-Transactions-for-Behavioral-Insights/README.md

 Requirements

-Python 3.8+
+1.Python 3.8+
-Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
+2.Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn

 Dataset

 Ensure the dataset.csv file is in the data/ folder.
 Replace this with your dataset as needed.

 Results

 Cluster visualizations and evaluation metrics will be saved in the results/ folder.

 Steps to Execute